 It is typical for your OB to do a Pap test on your first prenatal visit.
 This allows this OB-GYN to establish right away if there are any abnormal cells.
 A colposcopy procedure will be required if abnormal cells are detected.

 If you experience light bleeding or spotting, you should not get worried because this is quite typical.
-However, if you undergo heavy bleeding for better than a week or cramping, you need to consult your gynecologist.
+However, you must consult your gynecologist if you undergo heavy bleeding for more than a week or cramping.

 Virgins can also get cervical Cancer.
 That is why doctors recommend routine screening for cervical Cancer regardless of your sexual orientation.
 Pap smear and HPV tests are the main tests to detect precancerous cells that can cause cervical Cancer.